pynklynn/notific8/README.md

 # notific8

 Notific8 is a notification plug-in that was originally inspired by the notifications introduced in Windows 8 with some web ready restyling and customizations.
-Notific8 has built in themes (colors) and theme families (styles) and is easy to create new theme and theme families for.
+Notific8 has built in themes (colors) and theme families (styles) and is easy to create new themes and theme families for.
 The plug-in was born from a want for a simply designed yet modern and stylish notification system.
 The plug-in is also designed to scale based on the page's font-size setting (it was designed for the default of 100%/16px as the default).

 ## Install with Bower